Demonstrating Compliance Doesn’t Have to Be a Challenge

 Upon configuring a change, implementation engineers can then execute a vulnerability assessment runbook to ensure that it meets pre-defined compliance standards.
 An event management system can even be configured to auto-trigger an assessment at the instant a change takes place.

-Step 3: Ensure That Compliance Isn’t a One-time Event
+Ensure Compliance Isn’t a One-time Event

 Staying compliant is an ongoing process, not a one-time fix.
 So is guarding against potential security threats.
 For the entire process to work effectively, collaboration is crucial.
 With NetBrain, security and network teams can work collaboratively during triage and forensics to proactively prevent threats.

-Ensuring that proper compliance procedures are adhered to and that network teams follow defined security practices is critical.
+Ensuring that proper network compliance procedures are adhered to and that network teams follow defined security practices is critical.
 Organizations must remember that it isn’t enough to say that an audit happened.
 They need to prove it.